Which stories should I tell, which people should I include, and which should I omit?

 How will my son feel about this book when he reads it one day?

-1. Gratuitous Inclusion: "Why didn't you mention me in your book?"
+By the time the final draft was finished, there was only one thing that mattered to me: writing the most honest, accurate account of my story that I could.1.
+Gratuitous Inclusion: "Why didn't you mention me in your book?"
 This was a complaint I heard dozens of times after my first book, The Story of a Nobody and the Pursuit to Become a Somebody, was released.
 It made me feel bad even though I did everything I could to include as many names as possible.
 But the fact of the matter is that I just can't include everyone.
 I tried to omit everything from this version of my story that didn't serve the story itself.
 That meant I had to leave out a lot of people, even some close friends.

 2. Conspicuous Omission: A couple of times, I left out last names.
 While I want my story to be told as honestly and accurately as memory will allow, I also don't want to end up the victim of a he-said, she-said lawsuit in court.